 For example, the floor bed is a fundamental attribute in the Montessori-style approach to bedroom interior design.
 It is accessible for toddlers, making it easy to crawl in whenever they get tired or need that as part of the play.

-Also, coat racks, shelves, and dressers should be at their level so they can young ones could the least browse-through outfits to someday change on their own.
+Also, coat racks, shelves, and dressers should be at their level so that can young ones could the least browse-through outfits to someday change on their own.
 This is where mirrors come into play but not without precautions.
 More on that below.